bergplace/Dru/docs/docs/getting-started.rst

 Installing docker
 ~~~~~~~~~~~~~~~~~

 Dru runs in the Docker environment.
 Before continuing with installing Dru, please make sure that you have Docker CE and Docker Compose installed.
-The following guide shows how to install Docker CE: https://docs.docker.com/install/ and this one describes the installation process of Docker Compose: https://docs.docker.com/compose/install/
+The following guide shows how to install Docker Desktop containing both: https://docs.docker.com/desktop/, but please decide which scenario will work for you the best (Destop or standalone versions).

 Cloning the repository
 ~~~~~~~~~~~~~~~~~~~~~~